THE AMERICAS AND THE CARIBBEAN

 Cape Cod Morning, 1950.
 Oil on canvas.

-I can’t get out to art exhibitions at the moment, despite living in London and what is, in normal times, a cultural hub.
-So by necessity I found myself reaching for my shelf of art books (often hardly opened), and looking for my book on Hopper.
+I can’t get out to art exhibitions in a pandemic, despite living in what is, in normal times, a cultural hub.
+So I found myself reaching for my shelf of art books (often hardly opened), and looking for my book on Hopper.

 I’ve not been the only person recently to pick up on parallels with his work and the times in which we’re living.
-But, like the melancholic women in his painting, I have found myself with my face pressed against the glass, taking an unusual interest in what the people opposite might be doing in their own sealed-off rooms.
+But, like the melancholic women in his painting, I have found myself with my face pressed against the glass, voyeuristically wondering what the people opposite might be doing in their own sealed-off rooms.

 Morning Sun, 1952, Oil on canvas and Room in Brooklyn, 1932.
 Oil on canvas.